TVBrowntown/epochHD/README.md

 # HOW TO
 \
 Download **ALL** the files from the Gdrive.
 Place ALL of the files into epoch_live/Data.
+Make sure the file names are the same as the ones in the Google drive when you put them in the folder or they will not be read.
+(Sometimes Google adds some numbers to the end of the files when you download)

 # DOWNLOAD EXCEEDED - HELP!
 \